david-mears/linkedin_gender_machine/README.md

+Note - there is some unknown bug in this program.
+Don't trust the results.

 # LinkedIn Gender Machine

 A command-line-interface app that guesses at the gender-proportions of companies who have LinkedIn profiles.
 Caveat: you can't tell someone's gender from their name, for a variety of reasons.
 So take the data with a pinch of salt.